Málaga Airport: Bus station

-There is a bus station located underground at the airport.
-It can be reached from the arrivals level of the transportation hub or from arrivals in terminal 3, which can be accessed from all terminals.
+There is an underground bus station.
 There is also a bus stop outside the cargo terminal.

-Following a collaborative agreement between the Málaga Metropolitan Transport Consortium, the Málaga Transport Company (EMTSAM) and the Portillo Avanza bus company, a new public information and bus ticket sale point is now in operation at Málaga Airport.

 Car parks

-Before the new terminal opened the airport had only one large car park, called P2.
+Before Terminal 3 opened the airport had only one large car park, called P2.
 The airport now has two, with 3,700 spaces (1,200 in P2, 2,500 in the new P1).
-All outdoor spaces now have covers over them.
-They can also be reached by the transportation hub.
+All outdoor spaces are covered.
+They can be reached by the transportation hub.